apereo/apereo.github.io/_posts/cas/2017-02-21-cas-autocfg-strategy.md

 <import resource="monitors-configuration.xml"/>
 ```

 Note that the you can use the same exact technique in CAS overlays to register your own configuration components, or remove/disable CAS' auto-configuration strategy.
-For instance, if you prefer to not let CAS bootstrap its monitoring configuration automatically, you can remove it from the registration process in the `spring.factories`:
+For instance, if you prefer to not let CAS bootstrap its monitoring configuration automatically, you can remove it from the registration process in the `application.properties` file:

 ```properties
 spring.autoconfigure.exclude=org.apereo.cas.config.CasCoreMonitorConfiguration